Kurt Roth

-Kurt Roth (1899, Ratingen – 30 October 1975, Uetersen) was a 20th-century German painter.
+Kurt Roth (1899 – 30 October 1975) was a German painter.

 Life

 He was born in 1899 in Ratingen near Düsseldorf.
 1920 he and his father, the painter Ludwig Max Roth, moved to Uetersen, where they lived at the monastery Uetersen in very modest circumstances.
-He received his training as an artist arts academies in Düsseldorf, Wroclaw, Budapest, Copenhagen, and London.
+He received his training as an artist arts academies in Düsseldorf, Wrocław, Budapest, Copenhagen, and London.

 Kurt Roth, also known to the Hamburg society as a portrait painter painted his pictures in oil, preferably depicting motives of his home region Holstein, especially of the Old Town of Uetersen, where he lived.

 Roth was a great admirer of Adolph Menzel, saying: "He devoted his whole life to the drawing.
 He was only able to do it because of constant exercises.
 Talent only is a foundation."
 This was also true of Kurt Roth.